Fairly Allocating (Contiguous) Dynamic Indivisible Items with Few Adjustments: Contiguous Setting with Identical Valuations

 For any number of agents, we fail to establish such a nondecreasing property for the separating points, by which we can similarly achieve $O(nT)$ adjustments.
-Under the assumption that the valuation of each item lies in some range $[L, R]$ such that $L > 0$, we employ the slightly modified version of the algorithm given by \cite{DBLP:journals/geb/BiloCFIMPVZ22} for any number of agents with additive identical valuations as a subroutine to obtain an EF1 allocation in each round independently.
-It immediately leads to an EF1 algorithm for additive identical valuations that requires $O\left( \frac{R}{L} \cdot n^2T\right)$ adjustments.
+Nevertheless, under the assumption that the valuation of each item lies in some range $[L, R]$ such that $0 < L \leq R$, we employ the slightly modified version of Algorithm 1 in \cite{DBLP:journals/geb/BiloCFIMPVZ22} for any number of agents with additive identical valuations as a subroutine to obtain an EF1 allocation in each round independently.
+This leads to an EF1 algorithm for additive identical valuations that requires $O\left( (R / L) \cdot n^2T\right)$ adjustments.